-This introduction to R is derived from an original set of notes describing the S and S-Plus environments written by Bill Venables and David M. Smith (Insightful Corporation).
+This introduction to R is derived from an original set of notes describing the S and S-PLUS environments written in 1990-2 by Bill Venables and David M. Smith when at the University of Adelaide.
 We have made a number of small changes to reflect differences between the R and S programs, and expanded some of the material.